Skin Bleaching Is Poisoning Women — But Business Is Booming

 It’s what helped Samson brush off the bullying she received and feel confident in her own skin.
 She’s now the face of a Manila-based movement called Moreno Morena, a term used to describe Filipinos with darker complexions.
 “Being in the campaign feels like I am empowered,” Samson says.
 “I feel beautiful and there are no buts.”

 She’s hopeful that this kind of social media exposure means the next generation won’t have to deal with such a narrow definition of beauty.
 But it was more than a campaign that changed Samson’s perspective: As a new mother, she’s never going back to whitening again.
 “I gave birth to a dark, beautiful, baby girl and I want her to feel that,” she says.
-“I want her to feel that I am super proud of her and her skin color.
+“I want her to feel that I am super proud of her and her skin colour.
 I don't want her to feel like she has to change.
 No pill, or soap, or lotion could fix something that's not even broken.”